Reuse & Recycle

 All stores accept items sold at their store, like Price Chopper

-Senior Center - accepts cans on Saturdays at the recycling center (394 Wood St), or drop them at the bin behind the center anytime
+Senior Center - accepts cans on Saturdays at the recycling center (394 Wood St), or drop them at the bin at the Senior Center anytime

 Christmas Trees

-Clothing - see below for Multiple Items or Textiles
+Clothing - see below for Textiles or Multiple Items

 Coats - seasonal collection drives